 Socially, there is a large cross-section of society making up the district of North Side.
 With relatively few bars to frequent, the rich (if not famous) rub shoulders with the rest of the world.
 Nobody cares who you are, only if you have something interesting to say!
 A great advantage of living in a small community like North Side is the village atmosphere; go to any bar or restaurant in the neighbourhood and you will know the staff, they will know you and you will also know many of the other clientele.
 The other side of village life is that your business is public property and virtually nothing that happens is a secret.
 If you don’t mind a cameo appearance in a slow moving Caribbean reality TV soap opera, then living in North Side is definitely for you!

-Rum Point is just northwest of North Side and just before Cayman Kai.
-It has a beautiful stretch of beach and faces the North Sound.
-It has shade, clear waters exclusive million dollar homes and some more affordable condos.
-The Rum Point Club can be reached by car or private boat and is a great place to hang out in hammocks, eat lunch at a picnic table and swim or snorkel in the safe and shallow water right in front of the bar and sun lounger area.
+Rum PointRum Point has a beautiful stretch of beach and faces the North Sound.
+It has shade, clear waters, exclusive million dollar homes and some more affordable condos.
+The Rum Point Club can be reached by car or private boat and is a great place to hang out in hammocks, eat lunch at a picnic table and swim or snorkel in the safe and shallow water right in front of the sun lounger area.
 On Sundays the place is jammed and sometimes up to 50 boats are moored off the beach competing for the loudest music system!
 The Rum Point Restaurant is open for dinner from Tuesday to Saturday and it is possible to catch Red Sail Sports’ 65’ catamaran to dinner.
-Other nice things to do in the area include paddle boarding, waterskiing, kayaking, sailing and taking a boat to the sand bar to see the stingrays.
+Other nice things to do in the area include paddleboarding, waterskiing, kayaking, sailing and taking a boat to the Sandbar to see the stingrays.
+White Sand Watersports offers a daily sunrise trip to Stingray City Sandbar.
+The boat leaves from the dock at Kaibo at 7am.
+It spends an hour at the Sandbar (the total time a commercial boat can anchor at the Sandbar) and you will be greeted by a deserted Sandbar save for a fever of hungry stingrays.
+Make sure to book well in advance as it is incredibly popular.
 You can also fly fish the mini sandbar on the Eastern side of the lagoon entrance and take a bioluminescence kayak tour with Cayman Kayaks on a moonless night.

-Cayman Kai is just beyond Rum Point.
-There is a holiday home feel about the area and life is centred around the beach and barbecuing.
+Cayman KaiCayman Kai is just beyond Rum Point.
+There is a holiday home feel about the area and life is centred around the beach.
 There are many luxurious houses and a few upscale apartments on the water.
-The commute into George Town at rush hour will take at least an hour.
 Prices in this area are high for large private homes but there are two-bed condos at the Kaibo Yacht Club which rent for CI$2,000 per month.
-Some residents treat themselves by renting a house or condo here for the weekend to relax and get away from it all.
+Some residents treat themselves by renting a house or condo here for the weekend.
 Call Cayman Villas (Tel: (345) 945 4144) to see what vacation rentals they have available.
-Great restaurants include the chilled out Kaibo Bar & Grill and the smarter Upstairs Restaurant which has a superb rum collection and a tasting menu with wine pairing which is fun.
-Kaibo also sells ice and fuel for cars and boats.
+Great restaurants include the chilled out Kaibo Bar & Grill and the smarter Upstairs Restaurant which has a superb rum collection and a tasting menu with wine pairing.
+Kaibo also sells ice, some basic groceries and fuel for cars and boats.
+The commute into George Town at rush hour will take at least an hour.

-Cayman Brac is about 12 miles in length and just over a mile in width, just a bit larger than Little Cayman.
-The Island has more to offer in terms of natural scenery than the other two Islands and the bird watching is world class.
-There is a plethora of hidden caves and winding trails to explore, the atmosphere is tranquil and the people are friendly and welcoming.
-While most of the hotels and resorts are found on the south side of the Island, the majority of long-term residents live on the north shore.
-The Brac (a Gaelic word meaning 'bluff') has the highest elevations in the Cayman Islands.
+The friendly Brackers share their island with over 200 bird species and numerous iguanas.
+The dramatic scenery and rugged terrain boasts a plethora of hidden caves and winding trails to explore, the atmosphere is tranquil, crime is almost non-existent and the people are friendly and welcoming.
+It is also famous for its superb diving.
+While most of the hotels and resorts are found on the south side of the Island, the majority of long-term residents live on the north shore, of the West End.

 The Island’s gentle ascent eventually leads to the limestone cliffs which are its namesake.
-A lighthouse crowns the 150ft-tall seaside edge of the bluff, providing beautiful ocean views.
+A lighthouse crowns the 150ft tall seaside edge of the bluff, providing beautiful ocean views.
 The birds circling overhead may eventually lead you back inland to the ancient woodlands of the Brac Parrot Reserve.
 It is home to many endemic flora and fauna species of the Cayman Islands.

 Heading up the road away from South Hole, the Island becomes more and more of a deserted paradise.
 South Hole Sound is at the border of the two areas, and the beautiful South Shore provides stunning views on the way to Point of Sand at the eastern end of the Island, where you can gaze across the water towards Cayman Brac.
 Heading back on the northern side you will pass by Crawl Bay and Jackson Point.
-Point of Sands is located at the very tip of Little Cayman and is probably one of the most beautiful beaches in the Caribbean.
+Point of Sand is located at the very tip of Little Cayman and is probably one of the most beautiful beaches in the Caribbean.
 The sea is crystal clear and incredibly inviting.
 Just don’t swim there after dusk - sharks also love this spot!